 Types of Error Bars

-There are several types of error bars, each representing a different type of uncertainty: (See Also: How To Change Xlsx To Google Sheet)
+There are several types of error bars, each representing a different type of uncertainty: (See Also: How Do I Make A Formula In Google Sheets)

 - Standard Deviation Error Bars: Indicate the range within which 68% of the data points are expected to fall.